Princeton Reverb II

 What does it sound like?

 Despite its blackface styling, I'm told it doesn't really sound like a classic blackface-series amp.
 Since it was designed in the 80s it sounds a bit more 'modern' than the classic, desirable Fender amps of the 50s and 60s.
 Some folks say it's Fender's answer to the Mesa Boogie, which was new at the time.
 I don't know what one of those sounds like either.
 This isn't helping, is it?
 But it's a very musical amp - lets the guitar sing through with its own character.
 The 'lead' sound is very 1980s; very 'controlled' or 'contained'.
-The power-amp distortion comes in gently as the master volume is increased.
+The power-amp distortion comes in gently as the master volume is increased (but It's loud before that happens).
 Some people describe some amp types as having plenty of 'chime' or 'sparkle' in clean mode.
-The PRII does all that.
+The PRII does some of that, and can do more with some simple modifications.

 How loud is it?

-Put it this way... when I'm rehearsing with my band (which can have up to 2 guitars, keyboards, bass, drums, 2 saxes, trumpet, lead singer) I have the master volume on 4.
-When we gig in club-sized venues it goes to about 7.
-We use the line-out for feeding a little of my guitar into the foldback.
-I have turned it up to 10, just to see what would happen.
-The tone is great but it's much louder than I'm comfortable with.
+Put it this way... when I was rehearsing with my old band (which could have up to 2 guitars, keyboards, bass, drums, 2 saxes, trumpet, lead singer) I had the master volume on 4.
+When we gigged in club-sized venues it went to about 7.
+We used the line-out for feeding a little of my guitar into the foldback.
+I have turned it up to 10, just to see what would happen (this is all with the input volume on 10).
+The breaking-up tone at that point is great but it's much louder than I'm comfortable with.
 Yes, I have heard the saying "If it's too loud, you're too old".
 I AM too old.

 Where can I get one?